-The analysis is begun by constructing four thermodynamic cycles using an ideal gas as the working substance and consisting of both reversible and irreversible processes.
-The working substance in all these cycles interacts with only one thermal reservoir at a single temperature, as required by the K-P statement.
-It is then shown conclusively that these cycles are either impossible to realize or, if they are realizable, their sole effect will be to lower a weight (i.e., they will absorb net work from the surroundings).
-Thus, they do not violate the K-P statement of the second law of Thermodynamics.
+The analysis begins by constructing three thermodynamic cycles using an ideal gas as the working substance and consisting of both reversible and irreversible processes.
+The working substance in all these cycles interacts with only two thermal reservoirs at two distinct temperatures, as required by the Clausius statement.
+It is then shown conclusively that although these cycles are realizable, their sole effect will be not just to transfer heat from the low temperature reservoir to the high temperature reservoir.
+Additionally, the working substance will absorb net work from the surroundings.
+Thus, none of these cycles will violate the Clausius statement of the second law of Thermodynamics.

-We believe and hope that the hands-on activity/analysis presented in this article will offer an expedient tool for enabling the struggling student to properly understand the negative K-P statement and comfortably transition to studying the subsequent theorems, corollaries, and practical applications of the second law of Thermodynamics.
+We believe and hope that the hands-on activity/analysis presented in this article will offer an expedient tool for enabling the struggling student to properly understand the negative Clausius statement and comfortably transition to studying the subsequent theorems, corollaries, and practical applications of the second law of Thermodynamics.